li-tann/li-tann.github.io/docs/code/cpp/triangle.md

 Quadratic Elements:

   Triangle generates meshes with subparametric quadratic elements if the -o2 switch is specified.
-Quadratic elements have six nodes per element, rather than three.  `Subparametric' means that the edges of the triangles are always straight, so that subparametric quadratic elements are geometrically identical to linear elements, even though they can be used with quadratic interpolating functions.
+Quadratic elements have six nodes per element, rather than three.
+'Subparametric' means that the edges of the triangles are always straight, so that subparametric quadratic elements are geometrically identical to linear elements, even though they can be used with quadratic interpolating functions.
 The three extra nodes of an element fall at the midpoints of the three edges, with the fourth, fifth, and sixth nodes appearing opposite the first, second, and third corners respectively.

 Domains with Small Angles: